dmmulroy/react-md-context-talk/README.md

-# You might not need Redux; a little context.
+# You might not need Redux; A little context.